 Since the spine is so critically important to the way the human body moves, even activities like sleeping, walking and sitting can become painful for a person with a back injury.
 Stress, time in front of the computer and even the gentlest of exercise can jeopardize the progress of someone with a back injury.
 Such injuries affect virtually everything a person does and can be worsened in ways you least expect, making them one of those most challenging afflictions with which a veteran can be diagnosed.

 If you are a veteran suffering from a back injury or damage to your spine from your service in the military, the Veterans Law Group can help.
 No matter what the VA disability rating for your back pain might be, we can offer insight into your claim and offer guidance for your next step.
 If you are unhappy with the VA’s decision, an attorney can be your best advocate.

-Cases We Accept
+Cases We Tend to Accept